 Visual Guide: How to Use a Dry Herb Vape Pen

 If joint smoke is irritating to your lungs, you may benefit from using a dry herb vaporizer.
 A vaporizer is a device used to heat cannabis products, in this case flowers, to the point at which cannabinoids and terpenes begin to turn into a gas (vapor) without actually combusting (burning) any plant material.
-In this article, we are going to show you step-by-step how to load your favorite dry herb vaporizer.
+In this article, I am going to show you step-by-step how to load your favorite dry herb vaporizer.
 For a full breakdown of smoking vs. vaporizing, check out this article.
 If you’re looking to vaporize cannabis concentrates (also known as dabs), use this guide instead.

 What is a dry herb vaporizer?

 A dry herb vaporizer is a type of vaping device that heats cannabis buds to a specific (lower) temperature than burning a joint or a bowl.
 The result is very clean, smooth, medicinal vapor – it also happens to be quite flavorful!
 Dry herb vaporizers are available in both desktop and portable forms.
 Recently, portable vaporizers have become more popular as technology has advanced their capabilities to a point that allows them to compete with larger desktop units.